peteroupc/peteroupc.github.io/exporand.md

     - is continuous everywhere, and
     - either returns a constant value in \[0, 1\] everywhere, or returns a value in \[0, 1\] at each of the points 0 and 1 and a value in (0, 1) at each other point,

-   and they give the example of 2 * &lambda; as a probability function that cannot be represented by a Bernoulli factory.
+   and they give the example of 2 \* &lambda; as a probability function that cannot be represented by a Bernoulli factory.
+Notice that the probability can be a constant, including an irrational number; see "[**Algorithms for Irrational Constants**](https://peteroupc.github.io/bernoulli.html#Algorithms_for_Irrational_Constants)" for ways to simulate constant probabilities.
 3. If the geometric bag is accepted, either return the bag as is or fill the unsampled digits of the bag with uniform random digits as necessary to give the number an _n_-digit fractional part (similarly to **FillGeometricBag** above), where _n_ is a precision parameter, then return the resulting number.

 However, the speed of this algorithm depends crucially on the mode (highest point) of _f_ in \[0, 1\].
 As that mode approaches 0, the average rejection rate increases.
 Effectively, this step generates a point uniformly at random in a 1&times;1 area in space.
 If that mode is close to 0, _f_ will cover only a tiny portion of this area, so that the chance is high that the generated point will fall outside the area of _f_ and have to be rejected.